someobserver/recurgence/mirror/backside/index.md

 **when something *clicks.***

-it doesn't arrive in a gown of enlightenment. it just *…stirs*, quietly.
-from somewhere deeper than thought.
+it doesn't arrive in a gown of enlightenment. it just *…stirs*, quietly, from somewhere deeper than thought.

 maybe it's in the pattern?
 either way, **you feel it:**